jgm/pandoc/man/man1/hsmarkdown.1.md

 `hsmarkdown` converts markdown-formatted text to HTML.
 It is designed to be usable as a drop-in replacement for John Gruber's `Markdown.pl`.

-If no *input-file* is specified, input is read from STDIN.
+If no *input-file* is specified, input is read from *stdin*.
 Otherwise, the *input-files* are concatenated (with a blank line between each) and used as input.
-Output goes to STDOUT by default.
+Output goes to *stdout* by default.
 For output to a file, use shell redirection:

     hsmarkdown input.txt > output.html